Introducing our Phoenix Fellows:

 These are precisely the words Lama chose when asked to introduce herself.
 When the war broke loose in 2011, she faced very similar circumstances you must have heard about hundreds of times on the news: dead civilians, mass emigration from the country, abuse by the police.
 “Every time you went to the university, you had to say goodbye to your family as there was always a possibility you would not come back alive”.

 She then came to (South) Cyprus an asylum seeker, which brought her to the Kofinou Reception and Accommodation Center, the refugee camp in Cyprus, for 1 year.
 “I was alone in the camp, since my family couldn’t come with me.
 I was surrounded by religious fanatics, drug users.
-There was a transgender guy there, he tried to run away because he was afraid.
-Just like him, I didn’t feel like I was fitting in there either.
+I didn’t feel like I was fitting in there at all.
 Because I came without my family as a single woman, people thought I was a horrible person, someone who had been kicked out by the family.
 The accommodation they give you in the camp is substandard: no hygiene, the food was terrible and nobody cared about anything or anyone.
 I was constantly feeling lonely.
 And when you leave the camp from time to time, you feel like you’re being watched.
 Rumors were circulating around me: a woman without a hijab – probably a slut, “easy to get”.
 Sometimes I didn’t want to leave my room because people were staring at me and talked about me.
 One good thing about my life in the camp was that I took part in a communication competition organized by the British Council and won 2nd place”.

 While Lama didn’t expect the Cyprus government to simply take care of her with finance, housing and the rest, she just wanted to have a chance to get back on track: get a job, support herself and try to live a normal life any ordinary person lives.
 Then she found out that her degree she received from EMU wasn’t recognized in Cyprus because of the dispute between the North and the South, which meant she was unable to continue her studies.
 “I didn’t want to depend on the government and beg them for money.
 I wasn’t allowed to leave Cyprus and couldn’t get any job except for cleaning or working on a farm.
 Yet I found a job in KFC, which helped me survive.
 I also started to sell my art – expressionistic painting.
 Later on I got a job at Future Worlds Center – Cyprus Neuroscience & Technology Institute.
 It’s an NGO, where I teach young children how to code.
 In addition, I’m working on a project to introduce more tech into education.”